Global existence of strong solutions with large oscillations and vacuum to the compressible nematic liquid crystal flows in 3D bounded domains: A priori estimates

 \subsection{Higher-order estimates}

-In this subsection, we establish the time-dependent higher order estimates of solutions, which are necessary for the global existence of strong solutions.
+In this subsection, we establish the time-dependent higher-order estimates of solutions, which are necessary for the global existence of strong solutions.
 In what follows, we denote by $C$ or $C_i\ (i=1, 2,\ldots)$ the various positive constants, which may depend on the initial data, $\mu$, $\lambda$, $\gamma$, $a$, $\hat{\rho}$, $\Omega$, $M_1$, $M_2$, $\bar{\rho}$, and $T$ as well.

 \begin{lemma} Under the conditions of Theorem \ref{thm1}, it holds that

 \end{lemma} \begin{proof}[Proof] First, based on the Beale-Kato-Majda type inequality (see Lemma \ref{l211}), we can obtain \eqref{z3.72}.
 Since the argument is similar to \cite[Lemma 4.1]{CJ21}, we omit the details for simplicity.